In & About Biddeford

 Quality of Life

-The quality of life for Biddeford residents is further enhanced by the availability of an outstanding array of community facilities including a modern regional hospital, schools and colleges, library and cultural facilities, and numerous parks and recreational facilities which appeal to all interests.
+The quality of life for Biddeford residents is further enhanced by the availability of an outstanding array of community facilities including a modern regional hospital, schools and colleges, library and cultural facilities, a municipal airport, and numerous parks and recreational facilities which appeal to all interests.
 Combined with the city's beautiful natural resources, thriving downtown, and special community traditions like the annual La Kermesse Franco-Americaine Festival celebrating Biddeford's unique cultural history, there's no better place to be than Biddeford.